 Furthermore, State and CBJ budgets are being stressed, and Ptarmigan & Hooter Chairlifts are approaching the end of their service lifecycle.
 It is Eaglecrest’s fiduciary responsibility to the residents of Juneau to consider all options to become more financially independent.

-Building on Eaglecrest’s 2012 Master Plan, recent economic studies, and ski industry trends, Eaglecrest has developed an ambitious proof of concept for a well-rounded suite of summer recreational offerings.
-This includes a new passenger gondola to effectively replace Ptarmigan, as well as a Hooter replacement to accommodate lift-served mountain biking.
-Additional activities would include a mountain coaster, ropes course, adventure maze, hiking and biking trail improvements, and other activities for locals and visitors of all ages and interests.
+Building on Eaglecrest’s 2012 Master Plan, recent economic studies, and ski industry trends, Eaglecrest has developed an ambitious proof of concept for a well-rounded suite of summer recreational offerings, including the purchase and installation of a fixed-grip passenger gondola to transport guests to the summit.
+Additional activities may eventually include a mountain coaster, ropes course, adventure maze, hiking and biking trail improvements, and other activities for locals and visitors of all ages and interests.

 The visitor industry is one of Alaska’s few growing economic sectors, and it’s especially evident right here in Juneau.
 The cruise ships are visiting more frequently, and they’re carrying more passengers.
-The regional economic group Southeast Conference estimates a 17% increase from 2018 (1,165,000 visitors) to 2019 (1,361,000 visitors), and the growth is projected to continue with both cruise ships and independent travelers.
+The regional economic group Southeast Conference estimates that the 2022 cruise season could bring more than 1.5 million passengers to the region (up from 1.3 million in 2019), and the growth is projected to continue with both cruise ships and independent travelers.

 After preliminary consultations with tourism and ski industry representatives, it is clear that Eaglecrest is in an enviable position to capitalize on summer operations.
 Conservative estimates suggest that Eaglecrest could become financially independent from the city with profits reinvested to create even more affordable year-round recreation opportunities for the residents of Southeast Alaska.